hwf1324/mouseEnhancement/readme.md

 * Fix a part of the NVIDIA Control Panel where the content of the static text description control is incorrect.
 * Fixed the problem that some buttons in [PDFgear](https://www.pdfgear.com/) could not get the description text.
 * Auto Update Mouse Object.
 Automatically update the mouse object when scrolling the mouse wheel or at the end of each NVDA core cycle.
 (This feature may be useful when using the mouse wheel.)
 This can be enabled/disabled in the NVDA vision settings panel.
+  * The mouse move event delay parameter only takes effect when the update method is set to “core cycle,” enabling <https://github.com/nvaccess/nvda/issues/19372>.

 ## Changelog